qala-io/sql-course/README.md

    2022 Nov | 133
    2022 Dec | 564
    ```
-5. Find injections that contain three dashes in their names: `xxxxxxx-xxxx-xxxx`.
+5. Find injections that contain two dashes in their names: `xxxxxxx-xxxx-xxxx`.
 The first 2 parts of it (`xxxxxxx-xxxx`) is an experiment name.
 List all the experiments and the number of injections in each of them.

 # CTE